afnanenayet/afnan.io/content/posts/lambda-calculus.md

-The significance of having a universal model of computation is that it provides a way of solving any problem that can be expressed in the system, and changes problems from "How can I calculate this," to "Can I express this properly?"
+The significance of having a universal model of computation is that it provides a way of solving any problem that can be expressed in the system, and changes the problem from "how can I calculate this" to "can I express this properly?"
 Lambda calculus is also Turing complete, and even more impressively, was invented in the 1930s independently of Turing.

-I'm not going to proclaim to be an expert on category theory or lambda calculus, but I would like to show you some of the basics, because I think that seeing how simple it is to perform computations with lambda calculus will give you some idea of how elegant this model is.
+I don't proclaim to be an expert on category theory or lambda calculus, but I would like to show you some of the basics, because I think that seeing how simple it is to perform computations with lambda calculus will give you some idea of how elegant this model is.

 ## Getting Started: Lambda Terms